SiaFoundation/siad/doc/api/index.html.md

 json object which matches the modules.SkyfileMetadata struct.
 If a path was supplied, this metadata will be relative to the given path.

-**Skynet-Request-Timeout** | bool
+**Skynet-Request-Timeout** | string

 The header field "Skynet-Request-Timeout" will be set if the request timed out after a user configured timeout period.
-The value will always be "true".
+The value will be a string representation of the timeout, e.g. 30s.

 > Skynet-File-Metadata Response Header Example
 ```go